 Why are you writing?
 When you write well, why does it make you feel good?
 If we are writing solely for our own benefit, what is the benefit?
-Writers who pursue material gains and popularity can write the same quality of scripts as writers who write to gratify their audiences, but it’s more practical to adopt a generous attitude over the long haul if your goal is to be paid to write.
+Writers who pursue material gains and popularity can write the same quality of scripts as writers who write to gratify their audiences, but it’s more practical to adopt a generous attitude for the long haul if your goal is to be paid to write.

 People We Love